E3SM-Project/polaris/docs/users_guide/config_files.md

   [extended interpolation](https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation)
   in the config file to use config options within other config options, e.g. `component = ${paths:component_path}/ocean_model`.
-- the test group's config file if one is defined.
-For idealized test groups, these often include the size and resolution of the mesh as well as the number of vertical levels.
+- a config file shared with other similar tasks if one is defined.
+For idealized tests, these often include the size and resolution of the mesh as well as (for ocean initial conditions) the number of vertical levels.
 - any number of config files from the task.
 There might be different config options depending on how the task is configured (e.g. only if a certain feature is enabled.
 For example, {ref}`ocean-global-ocean` loads